How To Compress A Memory Foam Mattress At Home

 Plastic Mattress Bag

-Make sure you buy a mattress bag compatible with your bed’s size.
+Make sure you buy a mattress sealable bag compatible with your bed’s size.
 If you have a Queen size mattress, choose a Queen bag— a King size bag will have too much extra material while a Full size will be too small.

 Whoever coined the phrase “Duct tape can fix anything” wasn’t wrong.
 This heavy-duty tape is extremely versatile, and it can help with your bed-moving situation, too.

-Use duct tape to secure your mattress bag shut.
+Use duct tape to secure your memory foam mattress bag shut.
 It helps to buy a sealable plastic mattress bag, too.
 Duct tape reinforces the seal and allows for better compression.
 If you don’t have duct tape, packing tape is a decent substitute.

 You won’t be using the actual vacuum bag for this process; you just need the valve attached to it.
 It doesn’t matter what size bag you choose, but make sure the size of the valve fits your vacuum’s hose.